A quick guide on how to fix SSL Connection Errors on Android Devices

 SSL connection error on Android can occur due to many reasons, we have summarized reasons for your consideration.

-- Invalid time and date mean both Android and the system showing different time and date.
+- Invalid time and date mean both Android and the system show different times and dates.

 - A user does not clear cookies and cache on a browser for a long time.